Igalia/snabbwall-website/content/guide.md

 unpack the source code archive and run `make` in the unpacked directory.

-You will also need to obtain and build a copy of the [nDPI](https://github.com/ntop/nDPI) library.
-Snabbwall will work with nDPI [v1.8](https://github.com/ntop/nDPI/releases/tag/1.8) (the newest version as of Feb.
-2017).
+You will also need to obtain and build a copy of the [nDPI](https://github.com/ntop/nDPI) library either through your operating system's package manager or via Github.
+Snabbwall will work with nDPI [v1.8](https://github.com/ntop/nDPI/releases/tag/1.8) (the newest version as of March 2017).
 The instructions for building nDPI are in the linked Github README.

 Note: depending on where you install nDPI, you may need to set `LD_LIBRARY_PATH` when running